stevana/pipelining-with-disruptor/README.md

 ## Prior work

 Working with streams of data is common.
 The reason for this is that it's a nice abstraction when dealing with data that cannot fit in memory.
+The alternative is to manually load chunks of data one wants to process into memory, load the next chunk etc, when we processes streams this is hidden away from us.

-When one has big volumes of data it's also common to care about performance and how we can utilise multiple processors.
+Parallelism is a related problem, in that when one has big volumes of data it's also common to care about performance and how we can utilise multiple processors.

-Dealing with limited memory and multi processors is a problem that as bothered programmers and computer scientists for a long time, at least the 1960s.

-I'd like to be upfront with the fact I'm only familiar with a small fraction of the work in this space.
+Since dealing with limited memory and multi processors is a problem that as bothered programmers and computer scientists for a long time, at least since the 1960s, there's a lot of work that has been done in this area.
+I'm at best familiar with a small fraction of this work, so please bear with me but also do let me know if I missed any important development.

-Nevertheless here are some observations.

 In 1963 Melvin Conway proposed [coroutines](https://dl.acm.org/doi/10.1145/366663.366704), which allows the